guifarias31/msfs_tbm930_project/README.md

 I recommend using [GTC 580 Touchscreens-Restyled](https://github.com/StuTozer/G3000-Touchscreens-Restyled/) by [StuTozer](https://forums.flightsimulator.com/u/electrikkar/summary).

+For a guide on how to change your ATC callsign from "Daher" to "TBM", check [this topic](https://forums.flightsimulator.com/t/want-your-pilot-and-atc-to-call-you-tbm-instead-of-daher-heres-how/299603) from Uwajimaya.

 And for liveries, see [this post](https://www.nexusmods.com/microsoftflightsimulator/mods/44) on NexusMods.

 Current features of this modification are: